 Conclusion

-Clearly there are a lot more “don’ts” than “do’s”, but it’s important to consider each cross-border scenario on a case by case basis.
-Sometimes U.S. Persons want to simply renounce their citizenship to do away with their complexities, in which case there are a plethora of non-tax and tax related considerations.
+There are a lot more “don’ts” than “do’s.”
+But, it’s important to consider each cross-border scenario on a case-by-case basis.
+Sometimes, U.S. persons want to simply renounce their citizenship to do away with their complexities.
+In this case, there are a plethora of non-tax and tax-related considerations.
 Perhaps they have a U.S. pension that they want to move to Canada beforehand, but their current level of income in Canada doesn’t allow for a tax-neutral transfer to their RRSP.

-The interaction of the Canadian and U.S tax laws can often be complex and intricate, even if your client isn’t a U.S. Person.
+The interaction of the Canadian and U.S. tax laws can often be complex and intricate.
+This can be true even if your client isn’t a U.S. person.

 Your non-U.S. client may unknowingly create U.S. tax exposure because they purchased a condo in Palm Springs, or U.S. securities in their RRSP.
 The IRS casts a wide net that advisors must be wary of.

-If your client is a U.S. Person living in Canada, there are many things you can do to help make things easier for them, but they should undoubtedly consider hiring a cross-border tax specialist as part of their advisory team.
+If your client is a U.S. person living in Canada, there are many things you can do to help make things easier for them.
+Nonetheless, they should consider hiring a cross-border tax specialist as part of their advisory team.

 Information contained in this article is for information purposes only.
 It is not intended to provide or be a substitute for professional financial, tax, insurance, investment, legal or accounting advice and should not be relied upon in that regard.
 It also does not constitute a specific offer to buy and/or sell securities.
 You should always consult your advisor or tax specialist before undertaking any of the strategies contained in this article to ensure that all elements of your personal circumstances are taken into consideration in developing your individual financial plan.
 Information contained in this article has been compiled from sources believed to be reliable, but no representation or warranty, express or implied, is made with respect to its timeliness or accuracy and SLGI Asset Management Inc. disclaims any responsibility for any loss that may arise as a result of the use of strategies discussed.